 Discussion

 In this work, we investigate the effects of the diffusible microtubule crosslinker Ase1 on microtubule depolymerization, both when crosslinking microtubules and on individual microtubules.
 Our results show that Ase1 decreases microtubule depolymerizing velocities, and, by selectively promoting the rescue frequencies of microtubules in antiparallel overlaps, selectively stabilizes antiparallel overlaps, while not substantially affecting the stability of parallel overlaps or single microtubules.
 In bipolar microtubule arrays, like mitotic spindles, this attribute of Ase1 can enable selective stabilization of the array’s central regions, while keeping the rest of the array dynamic and pliable.
 We imaged Ase1 sweeping, the accumulation of lattice-bound, diffusible Ase1 in front of the retracting tips of depolymerizing microtubules, and found that accumulated Ase1 can transduce forces to other microtubules.
 These features, similar to those of the conserved kinetochore-localized Dam1- and Ndc80- complexes, which crosslink chromosomes to depolymerizing microtubule ends (Grishchuk et al. 2012, Grishchuk 2017) (Franck NCB 2007 ndc80 refs), indicate that, analogously to Dam1- and Ndc80- complexes, Ase1 accumulation at depolymerizing microtubule ends, antagonizes the dissociation of tubulin subunits from these microtubule ends.
-While on individual microtubules this effect may be overcome relatively easily, either by Ase1 dissociation (unbinding) or translocation (biased diffusion), both options happen less readily within overlaps, where Ase1 diffusion velocities and unbinding rates are greatly reduced (Kapitein et al. 2008)(Lansky Cell 2015), due protein avidity resulting from the multivalent interactions of Ase1 with the microtubules (Erlendsson Front.
+While on individual microtubules this effect may be overcome relatively easily, either by Ase1 dissociation (unbinding) or translocation (biased diffusion), both options happen less readily within overlaps, where Ase1 diffusion velocities and unbinding rates are greatly reduced (Kapitein et al. 2008)(Lansky Cell 2015), due to protein avidity resulting from the multivalent interactions of Ase1 with the microtubules (Erlendsson Front.
 Mol.
 Biosci 2021; Braun J Cell Sci 2020).
-We propose that, similarly to Dam1- and Ndc80- complexes whose rescue-promoting propensity can be enhanced by putting load on the complexes (Franck et al. 2007) REFs, crosslinking Ase1 proteins may stabilize depolymerizing microtubules, because the individual protofilaments, force-coupled to the other microtubule by the Ase1 crosslinker, in order to bend into the rams horn formations associated with depolymerization, will have to work against the lattice of the other microtubule and thus will be stabilized.
-Our modeling predicts stabilization of adjacent protofilaments, which might be explained by Ase1 binding to a tubulin dimer allosterically stabilizing the adjacent protofilament either by Ase1's intrinsically disordered N-terminus directly binding to the adjacent protofilament (REF Subramanian) or indirectly through the tubulin lattice, such as kinesin-1 (REF Peet Cross, Nat Nanotech 2018; Morikawa, EMBO J 2015).
-Importantly, this scenario applies only to antiparallel microtubule overlaps, as for parallel overlaps no stabilizing effect additional to the one observed on single microtubules arises, indicating that the force-coupling is weak.
+We propose that, similarly to Dam1- and Ndc80- complexes whose rescue-promoting propensity can be enhanced by putting load on the complexes (Franck et al. 2007) REFs, crosslinking Ase1 proteins may induce rescue of depolymerizing microtubules, because the individual protofilaments, force-coupled to the other microtubule by the Ase1 crosslinker, in order to bend into the rams horn formations associated with depolymerization, will have to work against the lattice of the other microtubule and thus will be stabilized.
+Our modeling suggests that Ase1 may stabilize adjacent protofilaments, which might be explained by Ase1 binding to a tubulin dimer allosterically stabilizing the adjacent protofilament either by Ase1's intrinsically disordered N-terminus directly binding to the adjacent protofilament (REF Subramanian) or indirectly through the tubulin lattice, such as kinesin-1 (REF Peet Cross, Nat Nanotech 2018; Morikawa, EMBO J 2015).
+Importantly, this we only observed Ase1-mediated rescue in antiparallel microtubule overlaps and not in parallel overlaps or single microtubules arises, suggesting that strong force-coupling is required to promote rescues.
 This is consistent with the fact that Ase1 binds with much lower affinity to parallel, compared to antiparallel microtubules.
 Nevertheless, the mere presence of Ase1 on the lattice of individual microtubules is sufficient to reduce depolymerization velocities.
 This finding is consistent with the observation that single Dam1 complexes are sufficient for tracking of depolymerizing microtubule ends and for the force coupling of large beads to depolymerizing microtubules, while the formation of rings of Dam1 complexes is not required for these processes (REF).